leafleaf90/VLblog/_posts/2023-05-24-open-ai-api.md

 }
 ```

+_(Here you'd use the data that is relevant for the caption/response you want in return from Open AI to call the cloud function)_

-This will update the reactive variable aiCaption for the user to see.
+This will update the reactive variable aiCaption for the user to see in their Insta Feed.
+You can go back top to see the functionality in action again.